Our Law Firm Tackles Tough Cases

 Drinking and driving often results in serious motor vehicle accidents.
 When commercial truck drivers drink and drive, these accidents are often much more severe since their trucks are much larger than most vehicles on the road.

 Truck drivers under the influence of drugs can also cause serious accidents.
-These drivers often take drugs in order to stay awake and alert longer, especially if they're long-haul truckers driving across the country.
-Remember, part of trucking is all about getting the load their on time.
+These drivers often take drugs or other stimulants in order to stay awake and alert longer, especially if they're long-haul truckers driving across the country.
+Remember, part of trucking is all about getting the load there on time.

 Whatever the circumstances of your accident, we want to work with you and help you hold the impaired truck driver responsible for his or her actions.
 We take these cases very seriously because we know how dangerous impaired driving truck accidents can be for everyone involved.